relaycorp/veraid-website/architecture.md

 This library, available in JavaScript and JVM/Android, will implement all the cryptographic and data serialisation operations needed by the various components in Vera.

-Its JS version will use PKI.js, ASN1.js and a new DNSSEC verification library to be implemented by Relaycorp.
-Its JVM/Android version will use Bouncy Castle and ideally dnsjava ([if we can expose the DNSSEC verification interface](https://github.com/dnsjava/dnsjava/issues/255) -- otherwise we'll have to implement our own DNSSEC verification library).
+Its JS version will use PKI.js, ASN1.js and a new [DNSSEC verification library](https://github.com/relaycorp/dnssec-verifier-js).
+Its JVM/Android version will use Bouncy Castle and dnsjava ([with a custom resolver](https://github.com/dnsjava/dnsjava/issues/255)).

 Prototype implementation: [`vera-lib`](https://github.com/VeraDomains/poc/tree/main/vera-lib).